A Summary on Fibromyalgia and How to Get Relief

 How is it possible that a misalignment in the bones of the upper neck could be connected to fibromyalgia?
 Based on the information mentioned above, the central nervous system includes the brainstem and the spine.
 The atlas and axis bones – the top bones of the neck – actually house and protect the delicate brainstem from damage.
 Unfortunately, the vertebrae are susceptible to misalignment due to their ability to move in a wide range of motion.
 This means that it takes only a minor blow to the head or neck or an accident that overextends the neck muscles (such as whiplash) to cause these bones to misalign.
 When this happens and the bones shift put of place, it puts stress on the brainstem, which in turn affects the communication between the brain and the body, hindering the sending of important signals about how much pain is felt in the body.
 This can result in a number of symptoms associated with fibromyalgia.
 However, there is hope!
 This kind of misalignment can easily be fixed by a professional who specializes in the way that the spine and brainstem work together.

 Upper cervical chiropractors are trained in identifying these misalignments by doing a series of specific measurements and imaging.
 Then we use a very gentle method that is precise and effective at helping the spine or neck to realign the bones.
 This technique allows the bones return to their place more naturally, initiating the body’s process of healing and repairing itself from the damage done by the misalignment.
-In many cases that we see with our patients, this is all that is necessary to experience improvements and even an entire resolution of fibromyalgia.
+In many cases that we see with our patients, this is all that is necessary to experience improvements and even find lasting Farmington, MI fibromyalgia relief.

 To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below area